ckamps/2232-defiance/content/garage.md

 type: docs
 ---

 The fully finished, south facing, oversized 3-car+ garage is tucked into the bluff so as to minimize it's visual impact on the site.
-West and south facing shingle clad roof gables make the sunbstantial garage to be a natural extension of the main home.
+West and south facing shingle clad roof gables make the sunbstantial garage appear to be a natural extension of the main home.
 A hide away retractable metal ladder provides easy access to substantial storage space of the upper level large storage attic.
 A great place to store infrequently used items.

 ## Overview